 The Emerald Cave (aka Morakot Cave) located on Koh Mook Island in Thailand is the window to a secluded lagoon.
-The rumor says that it used to be a hiding place of the pirates in the former days.
+The rumor says that it used to be a hiding place for the pirates in the former days.
 To reach the lagoon surrounded by the high cliffs, you will need to swim through a frightening dark cave, about 80 meters long in total.

 I had the privilege of experiencing this perhaps small but awe-inspiring adventure during a boat trip from Koh Lanta.
 At first, I was not conclusive whether to swim through the cave or not, as I was a little (!) afraid.
-However, as a compulsive traveler I couldn’t miss the adventure.
+However, as a compulsive traveler, I couldn’t miss the adventure.
 Upon buckling up our life jackets, we jumped into the water one after the other and formed a queue at the entrance of the cave.
-After swimming couple of meters, the cave became totally dark that I wanted to turn back in panic.
+After swimming a couple of meters, the cave became totally dark and I wanted to turn back in panic.
 At the same instance, Tom pushed me forwards saying it is too late due to the people behind us.
-It was almost impossible to swim for me, set aside the darkness: firstly there was no room to move, secondly swimming life jacket on was so hard.
+It was almost impossible to swim for me, set aside the darkness: firstly there was no room to move, secondly the swimming life jacket on was so hard.
 I then held a big strong man in front of me to struggle only with the darkness to ease my panic; luckily he pulled me without noticing my weight.
 When we arrived at the hidden beach and laid down, I was so relieved with the feeling of not being defeated by my phobia that I soaked up the hidden paradise until the last bit.
 If you are around, don’t miss this unique opportunity!

-In my opinion, the best way to visit this cave is to stay on the Koh Mook and arrive early in the morning or late in the afternoon to avoid the boat tours.
-Arriving at the little island is not so convenient as the other places in Thailand, so you would most probably be taking a boat tour and you’d just need to imagine hard, how a lot more beautiful it would be without the crowds.
+In my opinion, the best way to visit this cave is to stay on the Koh Mook and arrive early in the morning or late in the afternoon to avoid boat tours.
+Arriving at the little island is not as convenient as the other places in Thailand, so you would most probably be taking a boat tour and you’d just need to imagine hard, how a lot more beautiful it would be without the crowds.

 The cave is apparently invaded by jellyfish occasionally, so you’d rather wear a lycra shirt and tights, or use similar protection.